dtfyu3/temperature_map/README.md

 ### Interactive countries annual temperature map ###
+(_If map is not loading for some time, just wait for few minutes, tileserver deployed on Render on free instance which will spin down with inactivity_)

 _data (.geojson) was taken from [here](https://globaldatalab.org/geos/table/surfacetempyear/)_
 _.mbtiles file was generated from large .geojson file with [this tool](https://github.com/mapbox/tippecanoe)_<br>